 Ms. Claire J. Birtz was an art teacher in the Town of Southbridge school system for many years.
 Upon her death in 2000, at the age of 92, Ms. Birtz bequeathed a gift to Southbridge for beautification of the town.
 One way her gift could be used was to acquire land in order to protect habitat for wildlife.

 Ms. Birtz supported various conservation organizations during her lifetime.
 Through a partnership between Opacum Land Trust, The Trustees of the Claire Birtz Estate and The Town of Southbridge, The Claire Birtz Wildlife Sanctuary became a perfect representation of her passion for wildlife and nature.
-In keeping with Ms. Birtz’ wishes, the property is open to the public for activities that bring people closer to nature, such as bird-watching, painting, drawing, and kayaking.
+In keeping with Ms. Birtz’ wishes, the property is open to the public for activities that bring people closer to nature, such as bird-watching, painting, drawing, kayaking and canoeing.

 A video from our friends at The Last Green Valley, as part of Walktober.